• Home

 Cucumbers ended up exceeding my expectations that year and were my most prolific producers.
 I barely kept up with processing them into endless batches of pickles.
 I made bread and butter pickles, kosher dill pickle spears and sweet pickle relish from the Ball Blue Book Guide to Preserving.

 Soon my shelves were filled with jars and jars of pickles.
-We had so many pickles that I began asking Kevin if he wanted pickles almost with every meal.
+We had so many pickles that I began asking my husband if he wanted pickles with almost meal.
 I gave jars of pickles and relish away and still had shelves full years later.

-I have never been a big fan of pickles until I tried this recipe from a dear friend.
-I call this recipe Granny’s Bread and Butter Pickles.
-These bread and butter pickles are a perfect balance of sweet and tangy flavors.
-They are perfect for burgers, sandwiches, or snacked right out of the jar.
+I have never been a big fan of pickles until I tried this recipe from a dear friend who was like a Granny to many.
+I call this recipe Granny’s Bread and Butter Pickles in her honor.

 Tips for Canning Bread & Butter Pickles